Skip to main content

 Processing Conversations

-The go() method is the primary interface for processing conversations:
+The go() method is the primary interface for processing conversations.
+It supports three output modes controlled by the stream parameter:

 from tyler import Thread, Message